HARMONIC: A Multimodal Dataset of Assistive Human-Robot Collaboration: Data Collection Procedure

 \subsection{Assistance Conditions}

-Participants operated the robot in each of four different assistance conditions: fully teleoperated, two different levels of assistance according to the shared autonomy framework \cite{javdani17ijrr}, and a version of assistance in which the robot is fully controlled autonomously and user input is used only for goal inference.
+Participants operated the robot in each of four different assistance conditions: fully teleoperated, two different levels of assistance according to the shared autonomy framework \citep{javdani17ijrr}, and a fully autonomous robot.

-The following is a brief description of how assistance is calculated; see the journal paper\cite{javdani17ijrr} for a full description.
-The combined human-robot system is modeled as a partially observable Markov decision process (POMDP), where the participant's goal is represented as one unknown member of a small set of possible goal objects.
-Participant inputs via joystick are treated as observations, and the algorithm assumes that the user is noisily optimizing a cost function parameterized by their unknown goal.
-Therefore, the MaxEntIOC framework can be used to evaluate a belief distribution over the known goal set.
-From this belief state, the overall POMDP is solved by applying the QMDP approximation, which has proved reliable for similar shared control scenarios.
+The following is a brief description of how assistance is calculated; a full description is available in a prior publication \citep{javdani17ijrr}.
+The combined human-robot system is modeled as a Partially Observable Markov Decision Process (POMDP) \citep{KAELBLING199899,sondick}, where the participant's goal is represented as one unknown member of a small set of possible goals.
+Participant inputs via joystick are treated as observations.
+The algorithm assumes that the user is noisily optimizing a cost function parameterized by their unknown goal.
+Therefore, the Maximum Entropy Inverse Optimal Control (MaxEntIOC) \citep{ziebart2008maximum} framework can be used to evaluate a belief distribution over the known goal set.
+From this belief state, the overall POMDP is solved by applying the QMDP \citep{LITTMAN1995362} approximation, which has proved reliable for similar shared control scenarios.
+Our implementation changed the original formulation slightly in order to remove the inherent living reward, which can cause the robot to converge on a goal even in the absence of any positive joystick actuation.
 The resulting robot action consists of a computed assistive action based on the inferred user goal distribution combined with the original applied user action.

-To provide different assistance levels, the shared autonomy transition function was modified slightly.
-In Javdani et al.\ \cite{javdani17ijrr}, the given transition function applies both user and robot control as determined by:
+To provide different assistance levels, the shared autonomy transition function was modified slightly from prior work.
+In Javdani et al.\ \citep{javdani17ijrr}, the given transition function applies both user and robot control as determined by $a_{applied} = u + a$.